qxf2/rust-lambda-action/README.md

 - `AWS_DEFAULT_REGION`

 ### Implementation
-1. Used cargo lambda to first build for Amazon Linux 2 runtime
+1. Used cargo lambda build, to first build for Amazon Linux 2 runtime
-2. Once the code is built, used cargo lambda to upload function to AWS.
+2. Once the code is built, used cargo lambda deploy to upload function to AWS.
 This step requires IAM role and AWS credentials.

 ### Example workflow1